Tushard8/E.ggtimer.Com/README.md

 Instructions to run and build code:

-1. Clone git repository (Repository URL: https://github.com/Tushard8/QAWorksTest.git) using git clone
+1. Clone git repository (Repository URL: https://github.com/Tushard8/E.ggtimer.Com.git) using git clone
-2. Open "AppAutomation" project with IntelliJ IDE.
+2. Open "E.ggtimer.Com" project with IntelliJ IDE.
 You can use other IDE like eclipse as well.
 I have developed this in IntelliJ using Maven project.
 3. To run the project you can use either of below options:
     - Run it through IntelliJ terminal using command--> mvn clean install